 The supporting documents you submit must include:

 - A current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) for the positions or roles you have held

 - Other primary and secondary evidence, including personal, workplace and third-party information from the list of supporting documents for verifying professional experience and expertise

-- A transcript of results of study and unit outlines, including learning and assessment outcomes (if applicable).
+- A transcript of the results of study and unit outlines, including learning and assessment outcomes (if applicable).